 © Horst Tappe/Hulton Archive/Getty Images

-In 1970 Alexander Solzhenitsyn became the laureate.
-From the author of "The Gulag Archipelago" - as well as from Brodsky - Nabokov was not enthusiastic, but he never criticized them in the press and spoke with restrained respect.
-He replied that Nabokov left his native language, but recognized in it "a dazzling literary talent, exactly what we call genius," and publicly asked the Nobel Committee to finally pay tribute to the Russian-American writer.
+In 1970, Alexander Solzhenitsyn became the laureate.
+Nabokov was not enthusiastic about the author of The Gulag Archipelago, as well as Brodsky, but he never criticized them in the press and spoke with reserved respect.
+He responded that Nabokov left his native language, but recognized in him “a dazzling literary talent, exactly what we call genius,” and publicly asked the Nobel Committee to finally pay tribute to the Russian-American writer.

-When in February 1974 Solzhenitsyn was deprived of his citizenship and expelled from the USSR, Nabokov immediately wrote to him, thanked him for his support and offered to see him.
-In the fall, Solzhenitsyn arrived in the Swiss city of Montreux, where Nabokov and his wife lived, and he received a note with a proposal to meet.
-Without answering, Nabokov immediately ordered a separate office in the restaurant and went there to wait for Solzhenitsyn.
-The same one was in the dark and all morning on October 6 he called into the empty Nabokov room, not daring to go into a restaurant.
-According to the culturologist Boris Paramonov, Nabokov deliberately "avoided meeting Solzhenitsyn", but, apparently, the failure to meet was the result of an absurd accident.
+When Solzhenitsyn was deprived of citizenship and expelled from the USSR in February 1974, Nabokov immediately wrote to him, thanked him for his support and invited him to see him.
+In the fall, Solzhenitsyn arrived in the Swiss city of Montreux, where Nabokov and his wife lived, and received a note inviting him to meet.
+Without answering anything, Nabokov immediately ordered a separate office in the restaurant and went there to wait for Solzhenitsyn.
+The same one was in the dark and spent the entire morning of October 6 calling Nabokov’s empty room, not daring to go into the restaurant.
+According to culturologist Boris Paramonov, Nabokov deliberately “avoided meeting Solzhenitsyn,” but, apparently, the non-meeting was the result of an absurd accident.
 Nabokov himself believed that it was Solzhenitsyn who changed his mind about getting to know him.
-“Probably, I seem to him too verbal, carelessly apolitical,” he complained to Bella Akhmadulina.
-The two main Russian émigré writers never crossed paths.
-The first couple were Miguel Angel Asturias and Jorge Louis Borges: Asturias became a laureate in 1967, while the Argentine prose writer inopportunely made friends with Pinochet and thereby deprived himself of a chance for a Nobel Prize.
-Shmuel Yosef Agnon and Nelly Zaks shared the prize for the following year.
+“I probably seem too verbal to him, carelessly apolitical,” he complained to Bella Akhmadulina.
+The two main Russian emigrant writers never crossed paths.
+The first couple were Miguel Angel Asturias and Jorge Louis Borges: Asturias became a laureate in 1967, while the Argentine prose writer inappropriately became friends with Pinochet and thereby deprived himself of a chance for a Nobel Prize.
+Shmuel Yosef Agnon and Nelly Sachs shared the prize for the following year.
 Well, the third option was the parallel awarding of Mikhail Sholokhov and Anna Akhmatova.
-The chairman of the committee, Anders Esterling, however, considered such a move too compromise and insisted that the prize go into one hand.
+Committee Chairman Anders Oesterling, however, considered this move too compromising and insisted that the prize go into one person's hands.
 It was received by Sholokhov, who was nominated for the seventh time.
-A year later, Akhmatova died, and this nomination remained the only one for her.
+A year later, Akhmatova died, and this nomination remained her only one.

-"In view of the awarding of the Nobel Prize for the first time, we, the undersigned writers, artists and critics of Sweden, want to express our admiration to you.
-We see in you not only the deeply revered patriarch of modern literature, but also one of those powerful soulful poets, which in this case should be to remember first of all, although you, in your personal judgment, never aspired to this kind of award.We feel the more keenly the need to address you with this greeting, which, in our opinion, the institution that was entrusted with the award of a literary prize does not represent in in its present composition, neither the opinions of writers-artists, nor public opinion.
-Let them know abroad that even in our remote country, the main and most powerful art is considered to be that which rests on freedom of thought and creativity. " This letter was signed by more than forty prominent figures in Swedish literature and art.
+“In view of the award of the Nobel Prize for the first time, we, the undersigned writers, artists and critics of Sweden, want to express our admiration to you.
+We see in you not only the highly revered patriarch of modern literature, but also one of those powerful soulful poets who in this case should be mentioned remember first of all, although you, in your personal judgment, never aspired to this kind of award, we feel the more keenly the need to address you with this greeting that, in our opinion, the institution that was entrusted with the award of the literary prize does not represent in "In its present composition, neither the opinions of writers-artists, nor public opinion.
+Let them know abroad that even in our remote country, the main and most powerful art is considered to be that which rests on freedom of thought and creativity."
+This letter was signed by more than forty prominent figures of Swedish literature and art.

-On January 24, 1902, an article by the writer August Strindberg appeared in the Swedish newspaper "Svenska Dagbladet", arguing in it that the majority of the members of the Academy are "unscrupulous artisans and dilettantes in literature, who for some reason are called to administer justice, but these gentlemen's ideas about art are so childishly naive that they call poetry only what is written in verse, preferably rhymed.And if, for example, Tolstoy forever became famous as a depicter of human destinies, if he is the creator of historical frescoes, then they do not consider him a poet on the grounds that he does not wrote poetry!
+On January 24, 1902, an article by the writer August Strindberg appeared in the Swedish newspaper Svenska Dagbladet, stating in it that the majority of members of the Academy “are unscrupulous artisans and amateurs in literature, who for some reason are called upon to administer justice, but the concepts of these gentlemen about art are so They are childishly naive that they call poetry only what is written in verse, preferably in rhyme.
+And if, for example, Tolstoy forever became famous as a depicter of human destinies, if he is the creator of historical frescoes, then he is not considered a poet by them on the grounds that he is not wrote poetry!"

-Many "defenders" of the Nobel experts refer to Tolstoy's refusal to accept the prize if he is awarded it.
-This statement of the writer really took place, but later, by the end of 1906.
+Many “defenders” of Nobel experts refer to Tolstoy’s own refusal to accept the prize if he is awarded it.
+This statement of the writer actually took place, but later, towards the end of 1906.
 In 1905, Tolstoy's new work, The Great Sin, was published.
-In this work, Tolstoy, in the most categorical form, argued and extremely convincingly, spoke out against private ownership of land.
-The Russian Academy of Sciences had a quite understandable idea to nominate Leo Tolstoy for the Nobel Prize.
+In this work, Tolstoy spoke out in the most categorical form, reasoned and extremely convincingly against private ownership of land.
+The Russian Academy of Sciences had a completely understandable idea to nominate Leo Tolstoy for the Nobel Prize.
 In a note compiled for this purpose by outstanding Russian scientists, academicians A.F.
 Koni, K.K.
-Arseniev and N.P.
-Kondakov gave the highest rating to "War and Peace", "Resurrection".
+Arsenyev and N.P.
+The Kondakovs gave the highest praise to War and Peace and Resurrection.
 And in conclusion, on behalf of the Russian Imperial Academy of Sciences, a wish was expressed to award Tolstoy the Nobel Prize.

-This note was also approved by the category of belles-lettres of the Academy of Sciences.
-On January 19, 1906, together with a copy of Tolstoy's The Great Sin, the note was sent to Sweden.
+This note was also approved by the Class of Fine Literature of the Academy of Sciences.
+On January 19, 1906, along with a copy of Tolstoy’s “The Great Sin,” the note was sent to Sweden.

-As soon as he heard about such a great honor, Tolstoy writes to the Finnish writer Arvid Ernefeld: "If this happened, it would be very unpleasant for me to refuse, and therefore I beg you, if you have - as I think - any connections in Sweden, try not to give me this prize.Perhaps you know any of the members, perhaps you can write to the chairman, asking him not to disclose this, so that they do not.Please do what you can, in addition so that they do not give me bonuses and do not put me in a very unpleasant position - to refuse it.
+As soon as he heard about such a great honor, Tolstoy wrote to the Finnish writer Arvid Ernefeld: “If this happened, it would be very unpleasant for me to refuse, and therefore I very much ask you, if you have - as I think - any connections in Sweden, try to make sure that I am not awarded this prize.
+Maybe you know one of the members, maybe you can write to the chairman, asking him not to disclose this, so that this is not done.
+I ask you to do what you can, in addition , so that they don’t give me bonuses and don’t put me in a very unpleasant position - to refuse it.”

 Which of the great Russian writers and poets was awarded the Nobel Prize?
 Mikhail Sholokhov, Ivan Bunin, Boris Pasternak and Joseph Brodsky.